Washington County jail expansion heads to voters - NewsBreak

 The Detention Center expansion is expected to cost about $113.5 million dollars and the Juvenile Justice Center Complex is expected to cost about $28.5 million.
 The expansion is aimed at alleviating overcrowding in the jail.

-Washington County voters will see the sales tax increase questions on the Nov. election ballot.
+Washington County voters will see the sales tax increase questions on the Nov. election ballot .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0